TobiasPSP/doneland_sources/Components/Microcontroller/How To Use/Firmware/From Someone Else/CO2 Gadget/README.md

 Here are the steps to build your own CO2 Gadget:

 1. **Upload Firmware:** Get an *ESP32 development board* and upload the *CO2 Gadget* firmware.
 No special tools are required—just a *Chromium-based browser* (e.g., Chrome, Edge, Opera, or Brave).
+2. **Connect:** Wirelessly connect to your microcontroller and access its web interface.
-2. **Configure Firmware:** Once your microcontroller runs the firmware, connect to it wirelessly (e.g., via your smartphone) and use its web interface to configure your options.
+3. **Configure Firmware:** Use its web interface to configure your options.
-3. **Add Sensor(s):** Connect your chosen CO2 sensor to the microcontroller.
+4. **Add Sensor(s):** Connect your chosen CO2 sensor to the microcontroller.
 Optionally, add additional sensors for *temperature*, *humidity*, or other air quality measurements.
-Many sophisticated CO2 sensors include these additional features.
+You can also add optional hardware like LEDs, a buzzer, and buttons.

-The first two steps require only an *ESP32 board*, so you can start immediately.
+The first three steps require only an *ESP32 board*, so you can start immediately.
 This guide will walk you through each step, helping you configure the firmware and connect the sensors.
 Once your microcontroller successfully runs the *CO2 Gadget firmware* and you can access its web interface, you’ll move on to connecting sensors and fitting the components into a housing.

 ## 1. Uploading Firmware

-You can upload [pre-made firmware](https://emariete.com/en/co2-meter-gadget/#Instalacion_de_CO2_Gadget_Advanced) through your *Chrome* browser - without the need for any special tools or programming.

-Alternatively, the source code is freely [available on github.com](https://github.com/melkati/CO2-Gadget) in case you want to review it, make adjustments, and/or compile and upload your own firmware version.
+You can upload [pre-made firmware](https://emariete.com/en/co2-meter-gadget/#Instalacion_de_CO2_Gadget_Advanced) through your *Chrome* browser - without the need for any special tools or programming - or you can [download the source code](https://github.com/melkati/CO2-Gadget), make adjustments, and compile and upload your own firmware version to your microcontroller.

 ### Connect Microcontroller To PC